-This figure compares the nudge-by-nudge relationship between the standard error and the treatment effect for the Academic Journals sample (A5a) versus the Nudge Units sample (A5b).
+This figure plots the relationship between the standard error and the treatment effect for the Academic Journals sample (A5a) and the Nudge Units sample (A5b).
 The estimated equation is the linear fit with standard errors clustered at the trial level.